 For more in-depth reading on the history of the Cross Florida Barge Canal see From Exploitation to Conservation A History of the Marjorie Harris Carr Cross Florida Greenway, by Steven Noll and M. David Tegeder and/or check out their website Ditch of Dreams.

-Today, the Boll Green Aquaholics will be holding an event to mark this day and keep the protest alive until the damn Dam comes down.
+Today, the Boll Green Aquaholics will be holding an event to mark this day and keep the Free the Dam protest alive until the damn Dam comes down.
 Those interested in participating can get details on the BGA Facebook Event Page.
 Let your voice be heard!
 See you on the water!

 Scenes from the Rodman Reservoir Drawdown…